Skip to main content

 About & Give Back

-Kimberly Becker was trained as a Textile Designer at the Rhode Island School of Design.
-Upon graduation, she worked in the NYC garment district at Liz Claiborne and was submerged in the fashion industry.
+Kimberly Becker was trained as a textile designer at the Rhode Island School of Design and upon graduation, she was submerged in the fashion industry working in the garment district of NYC.
 She went on to train to become a professional stitcher at Ecole Lesage, a haute couture embroidery school in Paris.

 A bit about our values and our efforts to lower our carbon footprint...